3toadbanana/camelCase/contract.md

 ---

 ## Working Title
-Carl's Nutrition
+Nutrition Insights

 ---

 ## Team Goals
-For the final project, we want to make a functioning, aesthetic website that showcases Bon Appetit’s, Carleton College’s food vendor, nutritional and allergy data.
+For the final project, we want to make a functioning, aesthetic website that showcases nutritional data.
 In the bigger picture, we want to get a clear understanding of real-world programming while honing key skills such as team collaboration, multi-language coding, meaningful documentation, and applied ethical reasoning.

 ---